spextat0r/LSA-Reaper/README.md

 ![](/assets/dismountshare.png)

 Now you can press enter to end LSA-Reaper and navigate to the ```loot``` directory within the LSA-Reaper folder and then into the newest loot file.
 All that is left to do is use pypykatz to dump the DMP file.
+(Note this step is not required if you use the -ap flag)

 ![](/assets/dumped.png)